Prajith03/Introduction-to-Pandas---Leetcode/README.md

 # Introduction-to-Pandas---Leetcode
-Solutions for the introduction to pandas problems in leetcode
+Solutions for the introduction to pandas study plan problems in leetcode